shuai-yang/Operating-System/README.md

     }
 ```

   - spin locks to protect the list, and global variables.
-Any code which manipulates the list needs to be locked, so as to avoid thing like this to happen: while you are iterating over the list, someone deletes some node from the list, or adds a node to the list.
+Any code which manipulates the list needs to be locked, so as to avoid things like this to happen: while you are iterating over the list, someone deletes some node from the list, or adds a node to the list.
 This could cause chaos to the list.
 To have the protection, see the following example:

 ```c
 unsigned long flags;